 Disaster Response and Humanitarian Missions

-Humanoid robots like Atlas are particularly suited for disaster response scenarios.
+Humanoid robots, such as Atlas, are particularly well-suited for disaster response scenarios.
 Their ability to navigate rubble, operate tools, and carry supplies makes them invaluable in environments that are too dangerous or inaccessible for humans.

 In a simulated disaster scenario, Atlas demonstrated its ability to enter a collapsed building, locate trapped individuals, and deliver emergency supplies.
 Such applications highlight the potential for humanoid robots to save lives during natural disasters and industrial accidents.